 This Questionnaire weighting as a percentage of the whole Proposal can be found in the Evaluation section.

 The City reserves the right to verify the information reported in the Social Procurement Questionnaire by the successful Proponent.

 General Information on the Proponent

 Company Name:

 Date questionnaire completed:

 (YYYY-MM-DD)

-RFP#:

-The City of Winnipeg RFP No. 964-2024 Appendix A
+RFP #:

 Indigenous Pillar